 Program development - general advise

-The most convenient way to make programs with Adaptive Vision Library for Linux is to develop vision algorithm using Adaptive Vision Studio on Windows and then generating C++ code.
+The most convenient way to make programs with Aurora Vision Library for Linux is to develop vision algorithm using Aurora Vision Studio on Windows and then generating C++ code.
 This code can be further changed or interfaced with rest of the system and tested on Windows.
 Then, cross-compiler can be used to prepare Linux build, which will be provided to target machine.
 It is easy to organize work this way, because:

-- developing vision algorithm using plain C++ is hard, troublesome and error prone, but Adaptive Vision Studio makes it easy,
+- developing vision algorithm using plain C++ is hard, troublesome and error prone, but Aurora Vision Studio makes it easy,

-- programs written with Adaptive Vision Library on Windows can be easily debugged using Microsoft Visual Studio thanks to provided debug visualizers and the Image Watch extensions to Microsoft Visual Studio,
+- programs written with Aurora Vision Library on Windows can be easily debugged using Microsoft Visual Studio thanks to provided debug visualizers and the Image Watch extensions to Microsoft Visual Studio,

 - cross compilation using virtualization solution, like Vagrant, is easy and fast, and does not force developer to use two systems simultaneously.

-Debugging can be done by GDB, but we do not provide debug symbols for Adaptive Vision Library.
+Debugging can be done by GDB, but we do not provide debug symbols for Aurora Vision Library.